-The Bank of Fayette County was founded in 1905 with headquarters in Piperton, Tennessee.
-It owns $552 million in assets along with $453 million in deposits, ranking it as a medium-size bank.
-The Bank of Fayette County lacks premium access to customer service, with no live chat or all-day service options available.
-It is a conventional brick-and-mortar bank with access to service representatives at a physical location, in addition to its online and mobile apps.
-SmartAsset has rated The Bank of Fayette County 3.7 out of 5 stars, indicating that it is a decent bank that leaves room for improvement.
-The Bank of Fayette County provides customers with a complete array of banking products, including savings accounts, checking accounts, money market accounts, CDs, IRAs and mortgage products.
-The Bank of Fayette County has a fair savings rate compared to the average savings account.
-Using an institution with free checking, in addition to a high savings APY is your best option for getting the highest income on your deposits while maintaining easy access to your funds.
+Established in 1905, The Bank of Fayette County has assets totaling $552 million and $453 million in deposits, classifying it as a medium-size bank.
+The Bank of Fayette County, whose headquarters are in Piperton, Tennessee, lacks premium access to support representatives, with no options for live chat or all-day service.
+It is a conventional brick-and-mortar bank with in-person service, in addition to its online and mobile apps.
+On the whole, The Bank of Fayette County is a bank with better alternatives, with a rating of 3.7 out of 5 stars from our experts.
+The Bank of Fayette County has a complete selection of product offerings, which include savings accounts, checking accounts, money market accounts, CDs, IRAs and mortgage products.
+The Bank of Fayette County has a fair savings rate; other popular banks have higher rates.
+Finding a checking account with no monthly fee as well as a savings account with a high interest rate at the same institution is your best option for getting the most income on your deposits while maintaining convenient access to your money.

 The overall rating is a weighted average of rates, fees, service quality and financial health.Read more

-The Bank of Fayette County features a savings rate of 0.25%, which is fair in comparison to other U.S. banks.
-The Bank of Fayette County's CD rates are 1.00% and 2.25% for the one-year and five-year term lengths, respectively, while its highest-yielding money market account earns at a rate of 0.25%.
-Given its noncompetitive savings rate, you should think about other options to earn more on your deposits.
+The Bank of Fayette County features a savings rate of 0.25%, which is poor in comparison to the national average.
+Its one-year CD earns at a rate of 1.00% and the five-year CD has a rate of 2.25%, while its highest-yielding money market account has an APY of 0.25%.
+Given The Bank of Fayette County's poor savings rate, you should consider choosing another bank to earn more on your deposits.

 How The Bank of Fayette County's Savings Rates Compare